Many of us will spend large amounts of time - and no small amount of money - to make sure our devices are at peak performance for our vaping needs.

 Some vapers suggest using either baking soda or vinegar to achieve a deep-clean, using the same technique as an alcohol clean.

-Personally we can’t find any particular advantage these methods have over an unflavoured alcohol, but they are an entirely legitimate option.
+We can’t find any particular advantage these methods might have over an unflavoured alcohol, but they are an entirely legitimate option.

-How Often Do I Need To Do It?
+How Often Do I Need To Clean A Vape Tank?

 Many people new to the vaping world are surprised by just how often their devices need to be cleaned.
 There’s some conflicting advice out there about just how often you should do a clean, but for the most part it’s rather straightforward.